Fungus-Community-Edition/Fungus-wiki/fungus_docs/coding_tips.md

 # Coding Tips

-This is a collection of quick tips for scripting %Fungus from code.
+This is a collection of quick tips for scripting Fungus from code.

 # Executing Blocks